WordPress GPL License

 By following the below tips and familiarizing yourself with the resources available, you can confidently navigate the open-source world of WordPress.
 Let’s leverage the full potential of the GPL license.

-• Consult the Official Resources: The WordPress license page (https://wordpress.org/about/license/) is a great starting point to understand the specifics of GPL as it applies to WordPress.
+• Consult the Official Resources: The WordPress license page (https://wordpress.org/about/license/) is a great starting point for understanding the specifics of GPL as it applies to WordPress.

 • Seek Legal Guidance for Complexities: For intricate scenarios, consulting a lawyer specializing in open-source licensing can provide valuable insights and ensure you’re on solid legal ground.